liuzhousi/FPGC4/README.md

 load 0b00000001 r3      ; r3 = bitmask for GPI[0]
 and r2 r3 r3            ; r3 = GPI[0]

-; if GPI[0] is low (button has pullup), then jump to UART optimized copy function bne r0 r3 2
+; if GPI[0] is high (button has pullup), then jump to UART optimized copy function beq r0 r3 2
     jump CopyUartLoader